hyperhq/docs.hyper.sh-hyper/Reference/CLI/kill.md

     Kill a running container

       --help               Print usage
-      -s, --signal=KILL    Signal to send to the container   [IGNORED]
+      `IGNORED` -s, --signal=KILL    Signal to send to the container

 The main process inside the container will be sent `SIGKILL`, or any signal specified with option `--signal`.